adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Template last updated on 07-06-2020 by Anne - minor tweaks
+Template last updated on 07-13-2020 by Anne - events updates

 View this email in your browser.